shockwaveHe/Kelvin-wake-simulation-for-USV/readme.md

 ```
 shipCourse::getElevation(x,y)
 ```
 If there are multiple ships, you should itter all the ship courses.
+Every point (x,y) is in the frame of your generated surface gird.

 ##
 **Running the example**